-Emerson Hospital’s Medical Records department is dedicated to maintaining your medical records and keeping your health information private and secure in accordance with your rights as a patient, and with federal and state regulations.
+Emerson Health’s medical records department is dedicated to maintaining your medical records and keeping your health information private and secure in accordance with your rights as a patient, and with federal and state regulations.

-Massachusetts law requires that we maintain hospital records for 20 years following your last visit.
+Massachusetts law requires that we maintain medical records for 20 years following your last visit.
 These records include laboratory and radiology reports, emergency department visits, outpatient surgeries, and inpatient stays at Emerson Hospital.
-The Medical Records department does not have access to individual physician office records or any Emerson Urgent Care Center records.
+The medical records department does not have access to individual physician office records or any Emerson Urgent Care Center records.

 How to obtain a copy of your medical record